oscar-monsalve/init.lua-lazy.nvim-windows-laptop-/README.md

-# NeoVim config files
+# NeoVim config files (lazy.nvim)

-NeoVim config using lazy.nvim (on lapto).
+NeoVim config using the package manager "lazy.nvim" (on the laptop).